naved201/Aura-Farming/README.md

 ## Device Concept

-**Aura Farming** is an intelligent IoT-based agricultural monitoring system designed to optimize water usage and improve crop health through real-time soil moisture and rainfall monitoring.
+**SOILution** is an intelligent IoT-based agricultural monitoring system designed to optimize water usage and improve crop health through real-time soil moisture and rainfall monitoring.
 The system consists of:

 ### Hardware Components
 - **ESP32 Microcontroller** (LilyGo T-Display compatible) - The brain of the device